-Hollyhock is an herbaceous perennial with a rigidly upright and towering form.
+Russian Hollyhock is an herbaceous perennial with a rigidly upright and towering form.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.

-This is a high maintenance plant that will require regular care and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
-It is a good choice for attracting hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
+This is a relatively low maintenance plant, and may require the occasional pruning to look its best.
+It is a good choice for attracting bees and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

-- Disease - Self-Seeding
+- Self-Seeding

-Hollyhock is recommended for the following landscape applications;
+Russian Hollyhock is recommended for the following landscape applications;

 - Vertical Accent

 - Mass Planting

-- Hedges/Screening

 - General Garden Use

-- Container Planting